If you think Stonehenge is an ancient discovery, then you’re right. If you think the Pyramids hold the secrets of life, then that’s a possibility.

 As stated, the Shigir Idol is almost 10,000 years old – at least 4,000 years older than Stonehenge and double the age of the Egyptian Pyramids.

-This artifact was discovered in 1890 in the Sverdlovsk region of west Siberia, Russia, apparently 13 ft. below the earth and well-preserved.
+This artifact was discovered in 1890 in the Sverdlovsk region of western Siberia, Russia, apparently 13 ft. below the earth and well-preserved.
 A protective layer of peat bog covered the idol in an open-air gold mine.
 The antibacterial properties of the peat kept the idol from rot during its millennial sleep.

 Presently, the idol is preserved in a glass sarcophagus filled with inert gases.